-3 Days Off For a “Painful Period” – What Do You Think?
+What About 3 Days Off For “Painful Periods”?

-Even though there are people who are against this measure because they think that it stigmatizes menstruation, the truth is that there are women who have multiple problems during these days.
+Even though there are people who are against this measure because they think that it stigmatizes menstruation, the truth is that there are women who have severely painful periods.

 The controversy is out there.
 The Italian parliament debated an interesting proposition last April.
-They discussed if they should give three days off to women who suffer from painful menstruation.
+They discussed if they should give three days off to women who suffer from painful periods.

-As much as it surprises you, the idea isn’t new.
+As much as it may surprise you, the idea isn’t new.

 - In Japan, for instance, this paid time off has existed since 1947.